seanpmaxwell/Typescript-Best-Practices/README.md

 #### Object-literals <a name="object-literals"></a>
 - `object-literals` are a what's created from doing key/value pairs lists with curly-braces (ie `{ name: 'john' }`) and are a convenient, shorthand way of creating basic-objects.
 They make it easy to both organize code and pass data around.
-- When we use `export default { func1, func2, etc} as const` at the bottom of modular-script, we are essentially using object-literals to organize our code.
+- When we use `export default { func1, func2, etc} as const` at the bottom of a modular-object script, we are essentially using object-literals to organize our code.
 - We should use object-literals over classes for organizing code for reasons mentioned in the next section.

 #### Enums <a name="enums"></a>